Hidden Gems in Mexico: Best Vacation Spots (Recommended by a Mexican!)

 Just a short distance from Puerto Vallarta, some true hidden gems in Mexico await to be discovered!

 Bucerias: The journey takes around 30 minutes.
 You can go by car, taxi, or bus.
 Bucerias is a charming coastal town known for its laid-back atmosphere.
-Here you can get away from the busy streets of Vallarta, relax on the beach, visit a local market, and try some local cuisine.
+Here you can get away from the busy streets of Vallarta, relax on the beach, visit local markets, and drink beer or tequila while watching the sunset.

 San Sebastián del Oeste: A charming colonial town located only 1.5 hour drive from Vallarta.
 You can expect historic buildings, cobblestone streets, and coffee plantations.
 Some activities here include hiking, horseback riding, and sampling local cuisine.